Civic Life, Moral Philosophy

 Opacity is not neutral.

 To resist transparency while demanding trust is to ask for allegiance without accountability.
 That is not leadership.
 It is leverage without consent.
+And in a moral market, such leverage eventually fails.

 “Transparency is not a punishment—it is the price of influence in a free society.”

-❧ Scrutiny Is Not Coercion
+Scrutiny of Public Figures Is Not Coercion or Aggression

 Scrutiny is not coercion.